 It's a quiet Wednesday morning in Malibu.
 The traffic on PCH is light.
 A small southwest swell tickles the myriad points dotting the coastline.
 Hooking inland, I turn onto a twisting, turning canyon road and weave my way to the top of a mountain.
-Point Dume spreads out below as I pull up to Laird Hamilton and Gabriela Reece's house.
+Point Dume spreads out below as I pull up to Laird Hamilton and Gabrielle Reece's house.

 I put the car in park and a pair of nondescript vans roll up to the house.
 The XPT, or Extreme Performance Training retreat is about to begin.

 Laird and Gabby are bustling around their backyard, giddy with excitement that they'll soon have a new group to both torture and enlighten.
 With physique like something you might find on a Grecian urn, the married couple needs little introduction.
 Throughout his distinguished career, Laird's ridden the biggest waves the planet can throw at him, and if there are bigger waves he hasn't found them.
 Meanwhile, Gabby's been an elite professional volleyball player and fitness icon for decades.